MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

     ```

 > [!TIP]
 > Parts are defined as 1-N relationship by default.
 You can, however, define it to be as 1-0, 1-1 relationship.
-In order to achieve that add the **CaptionML = ENU = 'Multiplicity=ZeroOrOne';** property in your part as shown below:
+In order to achieve that add the **Multiplicity=ZeroOrOne;** property in your part as shown below:
 >```AL
 >part(carModels; "API Car Model")
 >    {
->        CaptionML = ENU = 'Multiplicity=ZeroOrOne';
+>        Multiplicity = ZeroOrOne;
 >        EntityName = 'carModel';
->        EntitySetName = 'carModels';
 >        SubPageLink = "Brand Id" = Field(SystemId);
 >    }
 > ```